Yemmy22/alx-low_level_programming/0x03-debugging/README.md

-This project intoduce and test the knowledge of debuggiing
+This project introduce and test the knowledge of debugging